 Student must meet the minimum requirements before they will be considered for admission in to the Medical Laboratory Technician Program.

-ACT, ASSET or COMPASS scores must meet the minimum requirements: ACT score of 18 or above, COMPASS scores (Writing 65, Reading 80, Pre-Algebra 39, Algebra 46), or ASSET scores of 40 in each category (writing, reading, numeric)
+ACT, ALEKS, ASSET or COMPASS scores must meet the minimum requirements: ACT score of 18 or above, COMPASS scores (Writing 65, Reading 80), ALEKS Math score of 20 or higher, or ASSET scores of 40 in each category (writing, reading, numeric)

 Students must earn a grade of "C" or better in all courses in the MLT curriculum and meet the necessary pre-requisites to progress in the program.
 Students must complete the program with a grade point average of 2.0 or better.